Unraid: GPL compliance

 Unraid uses the Linux kernel and its filesystems.
 It most notably contains a greatly modified version of Linux md facilities named md_unraid.
 The source code is distributed as part of the USB system image and is visible in the Unraid OS in /usr/src. binwalk can be used to extract the file from bzroot without booting.

 A fork of md_unraid for other Linux distributions is available: nonraid.

 Licensing

 Unraid operates on a unique business model.
-Users can pay for term licenses for either 6 devices or unlimited devices that grants them updates for a year.
+Users can pay for term licenses for either 6 drives or unlimited drives that grants them updates for a year.
 An optional extension fee allows users to get another year of updates.
 There are also "lifetime" licenses available which gives unlimited updates.
 If a user decides not to pay for updates, they will stay on the minor version when the time runs out.
 People who have purchased licenses before this switchover will not be affected.

 Current versions under this business model: